jacopotagliabue/no-ops-machine-learning/README.md

 ### 0. Prerequisites for the Development Environment

-Make sure to have properly configured in your developer machine the following tools:
+The project was developed and tested on Python 3.7; please make sure to have properly configured the following tools in your developer machine:

 * AWS credentials to access the relevant cloud services;
 * Metaflow, configured to use the [AWS metastore](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws);